paajasan/Allas-backup/README.md

 ### Dependencies

-At least on university Cubbli it should be enough to install openstack.
+At least on university Cubbli it should be enough to install the openstack library for Python.
 Run

     pip install openstackclient